hybridgroup/cylon-intel-iot-analytics/README.markdown

 }).start();
 ```

-The name of the device and details don't matter that much, but they should be meaningful,
+The name of the device and details don't matter that much, but they should be meaningful.
-you can also add devices using the Intel IoT Developer portal.
+You can also add devices using the Intel IoT Developer portal.

 <img src="http://i.imgur.com/x4Jjgio.png" alt="Create New Device" width="100%">

-After a device is created we need to activate it in order to use it, this is a very crucial moment,
+After a device is created we need to activate it in order to use it.
+This is a very crucial moment,
-since after activation it is the ONLY time you can get the `deviceToken`, if you lose it you WILL NOT
+since after activation it is the ONLY time you can get the `deviceToken`.
+If you lose it, you WILL NOT
-be able to retrieve it or see it later ever again, either with code using the API or within the dev portal,
+be able to retrieve it or see it later ever again.
+This includes both with code using the API or within the dev portal itself.
-by consequence you will not be able to add components (needed to store data in a device),
+By consequence, you will not be able to add components (needed to store data in a device),
-or submit any data to the device in case you have already added components to it.
+or submit any data to the device, once you have already added components to it.

-So in order to activate a device you'll need an `activationCode`, we can get this from the accounts
+In order to activate a device you'll need an `activationCode`.
+We can get this from the accounts
-screen (check previous screenshoots), or you can get it using Cylon, in the following example we get the
+screen (check previous screenshoots), or you can get it using Cylon.js itself.
+In the following example we get the
-activation code and activate a device in the same program.
+activation code and activate a device in the same program:

 ```javascript
 "use strict";